 Leg Press Pros

-- The leg press doesn’t load the spine.
-For people with conditions that impact how much they can or should load their spine, the leg press is a great option.
+- The leg press doesn't load the spine because you are in a seated position and the weight is by your feet.
+The leg press is a great option for people with conditions that impact how much they can or should load their spine.

 - The leg press is less fatiguing, which means quicker recovery times.
 Since the leg press is less of a compounded movement, it requires less overall energy, which can lead to quicker recovery between workouts.

 - The leg press can be used as an exercise to build leg hypertrophy.
 If you want an exercise that helps promote muscle growth, specifically for the quads, then high rep leg press can be extremely effective.

 - The leg press can lift more weight.
 Most people can lift more weight using a leg press, which can help lifters progressively overload a movement a lot quicker.

 - The leg press acts as a good accessory to the deadlift.
 During the deadlift, you want to cue ‘pushing the floor away' off the ground.
 The leg press mimics this “push” as you drive the machine away from you.